-Section 1.
+- Section 1.
 Regular Meetings.
-The Board shall hold a regular meeting on the fourth Tuesday of each month.
-Section 2.
+The Board shall hold a regular meeting each month on a date and time approved by the Board. - Section 2.
 Special Meetings.
 Special meetings may be called by the Chairman or any four (4) members of the Board.
-Written notice of special meetings shall be mailed or sent electronically to each member at least seventy-two (72) hours before the time of such special meeting.
-Section 3.
-Notice of time and place of meeting shall be posted in accordance with the Texas Open Meetings Law and other applicable statutes.
-Section 4.
+Written notice of special meetings shall be mailed or sent electronically to each member at least seventy-two (72) hours before the time of such special meeting. - Section 3.
+Notice of time and place of the meetings shall be posted in accordance with the Texas Open Meetings Law and other applicable statutes. - Section 4.
 Place of Meeting.
 Regular monthly meetings of the Board shall be held at any place which has been designated.
 In the absence of such designation, regular meetings shall be held at the principal office of the Hospital District.
-Special meetings may be held either at a place so designated or at the principal office.
-Section 5.
-Quorum of Regular Meetings.
-To conduct business of a regular or special meeting, a quorum shall consist of any four (4) members of the Board.
-Section 6.
+Special meetings may be held either at a place so designated or at the principal office. - Section 5.
+Ouorum of Regular Meetings.
+To conduct business of a regular or special meeting, a quorum shall consist of any four (4) members of the Board. - Section 6.
 Minutes.
-Written minutes shall be maintained on all meetings to reflect all proceedings and actions thereof.
-Section 7.
-Rules of Order.
-All meetings of the Board of Directors shall be conducted in accordance with the most current edition of ROBERT'S RULES OF ORDER.
-Section 8.
+Written minutes shall be maintained on all meetings to reflect all proceedings and actions thereof. - Section 7.
 Attendance Requirements.
-Any member who is compelled to be absent from any consecutive regular or special Board meetings shall promptly provide to the presiding officer the reason for such absences.
+Any member who is compelled to be absent from any consecutive regular or special Board meetings shall promptly advise the presiding officer of the absence.